Inclusion at St Sampson’s High School

 Tutor groups and houses

-The tutor groups are comprised of on average 23 students and each group is assigned a house and colour – Jethou (Yellow), Brecqhou (blue) and Lihou (red).
+Each student is assigned a tutor group and house – house colours – Jethou (Yellow), Brecqhou (blue) and Lihou (red).
 The houses come into their own during larger events such as charities day and sports day but are also important on a smaller scale through merit totals and inter house competitions.
 There is a trophy awarded to the winning house with the most points at the end of each year.
-It is our intention this year to run an inter tutor group league where points would be awarded for participation in assemblies, the winner of the weekly quiz and other noteworthy contributions to tutor time and the pastoral life of the school.

 Tutor Time